HappyHarry1130/Majestic-Downloader/readme.md

-# AWR Cloud Data to BigQuery Automation
+# Majestic Cloud Data to BigQuery Automation

 This project automates the process of fetching data from the Majestic Cloud API, converting the data into a suitable format, and uploading it to Google BigQuery.
 The process will be automated to run daily via a crontab job.